RocketChat/hubot-gitsy/README.md

 `GITLAB_SHOW_MERGE_DESCRIPTION` tells the bot whether to include the description when announcing a merge request.
 It defaults to true.

 ### Gitlab integration, system and web hooks
-There are two ways Gitsy can be used.
+There are two methods to using Gitsy.
 One way is to receive notifications from Gitlab as they come in and the other is to have Gitsy retrieve information on command.

 #### Notifications sent from Gitlab
 Gitlab → Bot → Channel

-Using the system hooks or the web hooks, notification can be received from Gitlab.
-These notifications will appear in your chosen channel (`GITLAB_CHANNEL`) when something occurs in Gitlab.
+A system hook is used for receiving notifications in RocketChat from events in Gitlab such as creation of users or projects, commits etc. These notifications will appear in your chosen channel (`GITLAB_CHANNEL`) when something occurs in Gitlab.
 These notifications do not require `GITLAB_URL` or `GITLAB_API_KEY` to be set.
 Notifications can be set globally (system hooks) or per project (using web hooks).

 ##### Using system hooks

-A system hook is used for events accross Gitlab such as
+A system hook is used for events across Gitlab such as

 * Creation of a project
 * Deletion of a project
 * Creation of a user